Calabasas, Arizona: 19th century

 Between 1807 and 1830 the settlement area was used as an estancia (farm) for nearby Mission San José de Tumacácori.
 In 1808, Spanish settlers and Christian Indians moved into the Calabazas area and restored the chapel.
 In response, the Apaches again attacked in 1830, setting fire to the buildings and carrying off sacred vessels and vestments in the process.
 This discouraged anyone from living there for more than two decades, but vaqueros from Tumacácori continued to run cattle in the vicinity.

 In 1837, the Mexican government built Presidio de Calabasas to protect the area.
 In 1844, Mission Calabasas and its lands were sold at auction to the brother-in-law of Sonoran governor Manuel María Gándara.
 Gandara established a rancho at the old mission stocked with 6,000 cattle and converted the church into a ranch house.
 The 1854 Gadsden Purchase, of land by the U.S. from México, included this area in New Mexico Territory.
 Mexican Army soldiers, in the Tucson garrison to protect the citizens from Apaches, withdrew from the Gadsden Purchase territory early in 1856.
 With their withdrawal the Gándara ranch came to an end and the land was leased to the U.S. Army by Gandara, now the ex-Governor of Sonora.

 Late in 1856, the Mission church, now ranch house, became the temporary home of Major Enoch Steen, commander of four companies of the First Regiment of United States Dragoons who established Camp Moore, at the former Presidio de Calabasas, as the first military post in the New Mexico Territory's Gadsden Purchase area.
 Ignacio Pesqueira, the new governor of Sonora, allowed quartermaster wagons to cross into Sonora for supplies.
 Now with the arrival of military protection, the Gandara ranch, and the surrounding area filled with American squatters.
 The following year, Steen received orders from Colonel Benjamin Bonneville, the departmental commander in Santa Fe, to move closer to Tucson.
-Regarding the vices of Tucson as a danger to the good order and discipline of his troops, Steen instead moved his camp 25 miles northeast to the headwaters of Sonoita Creek.
+Regarding the vices of Tucson as a danger to the good order and discipline of his troops, Steen instead moved his camp 25 miles (40.2 km) northeast to the headwaters of Sonoita Creek.
 The new post was named Fort Buchanan in honor of the recently inaugurated President James Buchanan.